The internet allows for many new ways to make money and I’ve gathered 8 lucrative online jobs for musicians that are worth pursuing.

 3. Become an Audio Editor

-If you’re more into the technical side of producing music, then audio editing can be a lucrative business.
+If you’re more into the technical side of producing music, then audio editing can be one of the more lucrative online jobs for musicians.

 This field is a bit more competitive than most of the others on this list, but it’s still a good option if you have some music editing experience.